glottsi/SeducerEngine/README.md

 ```
 `/Scenario1` - the folder containing the required data and assets for the entire Scenario. _you can name this folder whatever you want_

-`bg.png` -  _don't change the name_ - the image to display on the Scenario select screen.
+`bg.png` - the image to display on the Scenario select screen.

-`pre.avi` -  _don't change the name_ - the first video file to play for this scenario.
+`pre.avi` - the first video file to play for this scenario.

 `scenario.json` -  _don't change the name_ - a json file containing the scenario Title and Description, as well as the starting Settings for things such as HP and Points.